 Mean score of companies in the Nickel Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Electra Battery Materials's score of 17 is lower than 65% of the industry.
+Electra Battery Materials's score of 20 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Electra Battery Materials Corporation reported total carbon emissions of approximately 1,530,000 kg CO2e.
-This figure includes 118,000 kg CO2e from Scope 1 emissions, 8,000 kg CO2e from Scope 2 emissions, and a significant 1,403,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (1,050,000 kg CO2e), fuel and energy-related activities (177,000 kg CO2e), and business travel (74,000 kg CO2e).
-Comparatively, in 2021, the company recorded total emissions of about 1,436,000 kg CO2e, with Scope 1 emissions at 311,000 kg CO2e, Scope 2 at 1,000 kg CO2e, and Scope 3 at 1,228,000 kg CO2e.
+In 2022, Electra Battery Materials reported total carbon emissions of approximately 1,530,000 kg CO2e.
+This figure includes 118,000 kg CO2e from Scope 1 emissions, 8,000 kg CO2e from Scope 2 emissions, and a significant 1,404,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals that purchased goods and services accounted for about 1,050,000 kg CO2e, while employee commuting contributed approximately 60,000 kg CO2e.
+Comparatively, in 2021, the company emitted around 1,460,000 kg CO2e, with Scope 1 emissions at 311,000 kg CO2e, Scope 2 at 1,000 kg CO2e, and Scope 3 at 1,228,000 kg CO2e.
 This indicates a slight increase in total emissions year-on-year, primarily driven by Scope 3 emissions.
-Electra Battery Materials has not disclosed any specific reduction targets or initiatives as part of its climate commitments.
-The absence of documented reduction strategies suggests a need for further development in their sustainability approach.
-The company operates independently without cascading emissions data from a parent organisation, indicating that all reported figures are derived solely from its own operations.
+Electra Battery Materials has not disclosed any specific reduction targets or climate pledges, nor does it appear to have cascaded emissions data from a parent company.
+The absence of formal commitments suggests a need for further development in their climate strategy.
+The company is headquartered in California and operates within the battery materials sector, which is increasingly scrutinised for its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents